Making music and movies

 When it comes to editing movies you've captured while on holiday, there's no time like the present.
 You'll find it easier to edit footage when things are fresh in your mind.

 To transform your hotel room into a movie editing suite, you should grab a copy of Ubuntu Studio for audio, video and graphic enthusiasts.
-It can be run as a Live image for those who want to use all its default apps without having to physically install it, and you'll find versions based on both the latest LTS (16.04.3) and regular (17.04) releases.
-There are also versions based on upcoming Ubuntu Beta releases such as 17.10.
+It can be run as a Live image for those who want to use all its default apps without having to physically install it, and the latest version can be found on Ubuntu (18.04).

 If you're looking for a pro audio solution, then check out KXStudio, which also offers a Live DVD as well as a fully installable solution.
 It's compatible with both Ubuntu and Debian repositories, and comes with lots of applications and plugins aimed at professional audio production.

 Other distros worth examining include Music GNU+Linux and VortexBox – the latter will appeal to those looking for a quick and easy way to rip music and run a spare PC as a jukebox or audio server.
 Currently VortexBox can be downloaded and booted from USB only.